Proximus design system

 Razor

-sName Radio name, used also to generate ID "radioRates"
+sName string Radio button name (also used to generate ID) "radioRates"

 Note this answer